vijaybadde06/AI1110-Assignments/README.md

 # AI1110-Assignments
-Programming Assignments from the course AI1110
+Assignments from the course AI1110, mostly consisting of Programming Assignments.